iobroker-community-adapters/ioBroker.bosesoundtouch/README.md

 | removeMasterOf| Add MAC address of the speaker you would like to remove from this master speaker.
 Also possible to put more then one speaker (split by ";").

 ## Changelog
+### 0.9.0 (23.01.2019)
+* Added possibility to change the source. <br>
+All available sources are listed as states in folder sources and can be used as lay buttons.

 ### 0.2.4 (05.05.2019)
 * Core Files/Testing Update and introduce adapter-core